Pacific: 2024 Requirements, Scores & GPAs | CampusReel

 |-

-University of the Pacific (UOP)’s average SAT score is 1165.
-To be a competitive applicant for University of the Pacific (UOP) your SAT score should come close to the average.
-If you’re closer to the 1030, you’re likely going to have a tougher time getting accepted.
-To consider University of the Pacific (UOP) a “target” school (one that you are likely to get into) you should aim for a score of 1300.
+Pacific University’s average SAT score is 1120.
+To be a competitive applicant for Pacific University your SAT score should come close to the average.
+If you’re closer to the 1010, you’re likely going to have a tougher time getting accepted.
+To consider Pacific University a “target” school (one that you are likely to get into) you should aim for a score of 1230.

-University of the Pacific (UOP)’s average ACT score is 79.
-To be a competitive applicant for University of the Pacific (UOP) your ACT score should come close to the average.
-If you’re closer to the 67, you’re likely going to have a tougher time getting accepted.
-To consider University of the Pacific (UOP) a “target” school (one that you have a good chance of getting into) you should aim for a score of 92.
+Pacific University’s average ACT score is 72.
+To be a competitive applicant for Pacific University your ACT score should come close to the average.
+If you’re closer to the 64, you’re likely going to have a tougher time getting accepted.
+To consider Pacific University a “target” school (one that you have a good chance of getting into) you should aim for a score of 80.

 |25th Percentile